 Brain Test Britain Bottom Line: Computer-based brain training shows no benefits beyond improved skill at playing brain training games for people of a wide variety of ages.
 Any benefits do not translate to other brain functions.

-Brain Training: Good Match for a Multisensory Brain?
+Why Brain Training is Not Good Match for Our Multisensory Brains

 A big problem with commercial cognitive training programs is that they rely almost exclusively on sight and perhaps a little on sound, but they definitely do not engage all your senses.